June 29-July 11, 2014

 Whether you are a young writer developing your creative voice or a student polishing your critical writing skills before college, the Writing Institute is for you.
 Choose from one of two tracks: creative writing or academic writing.
 Each track offers a variety of challenging in-class assignments, guest lectures, and writing-related field trips.

 Strengthen your writing skills and become a more thoughtful, efficient, and confident writer of academic and professional prose.
 Discover how to generate original ideas, organize your thoughts, and convey them to a specific audience.
 Learn how to approach difficult texts and analyze complex arguments.
 Whether writing a college admission essay or a research paper, this institute will develop the skills needed to write a persuasive, convincing argument.
 Engage with a variety of professionals, learning the importance of effective writing for college and beyond.
-Explore St. Louis with a critical eye as your assignments take you from the top of the St. Louis Arch to the archives of the Missouri History Museum’s Library and Research Center.
+Explore St. Louis with a critical eye as your assignments take you from the top of the St. Louis Arch to the collections of the Missouri History Museum.

-Program fees include all academic and residential expenses.
+Program fees vary by institute and include all academic and residential expenses.
 Partial scholarship assistance is available.
 See 2014 Institute Program Fees for more information.

 How to Apply

 We have limited enrollment for our institutes.
 We have rolling admission and qualified students are admitted until spaces are filled.
 Consider applying early!
-Visit the How to Apply section of our website to download application materials and visit the Eligibility section for academic guidelines before applying.
+Visit the How to Apply section of our website to download application materials.